-Norway profile
+Norway profile - Timeline

 1913 - Universal suffrage for women introduced.
 Norwegian women begin to play greater role in politics.

-1914 - Norway, Sweden and Denmark agree to remain neutral during World War I.
+1914 - Norway, Sweden and Denmark agree to remain neutral during World War One.

 1920 - Norway joins the League of Nations.

 1929 - Norway suffers considerably as a result of the world economic depression.
 Trade, shipping and banks all post heavy losses.
 The value of the krone falls.
-Unemployment becomes severe and lasts until the beginning of World War II in 1939.
+Unemployment becomes severe and lasts until the beginning of World War Two.

-1939 - Norway declares its neutrality at the outbreak of World War II, but this position becomes increasingly difficult to maintain.
+1939 - Norway declares its neutrality at the outbreak of war, but this position becomes increasingly difficult to maintain.

-1940 - German forces invade Norway in April, attacking important ports.
-Resistance last for two months.
+1940 - German forces invade Norway in April, attacking important ports. fighting lasts for two months.

 The Royal Family and the government flee to Britain in June.
 A government-in-exile is set up in London.
 Vidkun Quisling proclaims himself head of government in Norway.

 1941 - Quisling introduces martial law due to widespread resistance and acts of sabotage by the Norwegian people.